List of DC Extended Universe cast members

-The DC Extended Universe (DCEU) is an American media franchise and shared fictional universe that is the setting of superhero films independently produced by Warner Bros., based on characters that appear in DC Comics publications.
+The DC Extended Universe (DCEU) is a shared universe centered on a group of film franchises based on characters by DC Comics and distributed by Warner Bros.
+Pictures.

-As the franchise is composed of films adapted from a variety of DC Comics properties, there are multiple lead actors.
+As the film franchises are adapted from a variety of DC Comics properties, there are multiple lead actors.
 Henry Cavill stars as Kal-El / Clark Kent / Superman in the films Man of Steel (2013) and Batman v Superman: Dawn of Justice (2016), while Ben Affleck and Gal Gadot portray Bruce Wayne / Batman and Diana Prince / Wonder Woman, respectively, in the latter film, along with Ezra Miller as Barry Allen / The Flash, Jason Momoa as Arthur Curry / Aquaman, and Ray Fisher as Victor Stone / Cyborg.
 Affleck and Miller reprise their roles in Suicide Squad (2016), while Gadot reprises her role in Wonder Woman (2017) and Wonder Woman 1984 (2020).
 All six actors reprise their roles in Justice League (2017), as well as in its 2021 director's cut.
-Momoa stars in Aquaman (2018) and its sequel Aquaman and the Lost Kingdom (2023), while Miller will star in The Flash (2023), with Affleck reprising his role as Wayne in both The Flash and The Lost Kingdom.
+Momoa stars in Aquaman (2018) and its sequel Aquaman and the Lost Kingdom (2023), while Miller stars in The Flash (2023) in which Affleck, Gadot, and Momoa make cameo appearances.

 Margot Robbie portrays Harleen Quinzel / Harley Quinn in Suicide Squad and reprises her role in Birds of Prey (2020) and The Suicide Squad (2021).
+Will Smith and Idris Elba also star as Floyd Lawton / Deadshot and Robert DuBois / Bloodsport in Suicide Squad and The Suicide Squad, respectively.
 Zachary Levi portrays the eponymous protagonist in Shazam!
-(2019), with Asher Angel playing the character's alter-ego Billy Batson; both will return in Shazam!
-Fury of the Gods (2023).

-John Cena stars as Christopher Smith / Peacemaker in the television series Peacemaker (2022), after also appearing in The Suicide Squad, while Dwayne Johnson portrays Teth-Adam / Black Adam in Black Adam (2022) and Xolo Maridueña will headline Blue Beetle (2023) as Jaime Reyes / Blue Beetle.
-Additionally, Viola Davis will star as Amanda Waller in the television series Waller, returning from previous media.
+(2019), with Asher Angel playing the character's alter-ego Billy Batson; both return in Shazam!
+Fury of the Gods (2023), where Gadot makes a cameo appearance.
+After being introduced in The Suicide Squad, John Cena stars as Christopher Smith / Peacemaker in the first season of the television series Peacemaker (2022), with cameo appearances of Miller and Momoa.
+Dwayne Johnson portrays Teth-Adam / Black Adam in Black Adam (2022), which features a cameo appearance by Cavill, and Xolo Maridueña headlines Blue Beetle (2023) as Jaime Reyes / Blue Beetle.